amoe/acceleratedcpp/chapter-notes.md

 > ...
 As a matter of good practice, we use the qualified names in code that goes
 > into header files, [but not in source files].

+The double-equals :: is being referred to as the 'scope operator' and is the same operator (in some sense) as the one in `string::size_type`.

+Remember that the `this` is a reference.
+I can't see if that really has implications.
+For instance the type of `this` in a StudentInfo member function is `StudentInfo&`.

+Look at this:

+    double StudentInfo::grade() const {
+        return ::grade(midterm, final, homework);
+    }

+The empty scope operator forces a call to the non-member function `grade`.
+Otherwise, this would be an attempted recursion on the member function.

+The member function is const qualified.
+If you have a function that accepts a StudentInfo with the signature `foo(const StudentInfo&)` you'll only be able to call const members of StudentInfo.
+This seems quite useful and I can't think of an analogous thing in Java.